Outline of Oman

 The following outline is provided as an overview of and topical guide to Oman:

-Oman - sovereign country located in Southwest Asia along the eastern coast of the Arabian Peninsula.
+Oman - sovereign country located in West Asia along the eastern coast of the Arabian Peninsula.
 Oman borders the United Arab Emirates on the northwest, Saudi Arabia on the west and Yemen on the southwest.
 The coast is formed by the Arabian Sea on the south and east and the Gulf of Oman on the northeast.
 The country also contains Madha, an exclave enclosed by the United Arab Emirates, and Musandam, an exclave also separated by Emirati territory.